Enip-OIXth/Pinerig-Documentation/manual/feature_set/rig_types/face.rst

 It can also need two children subrigs with the teeth pinerig-type for teeth collision.

-..
-Jaw Settings
+.. card:: Jaw Settings

     Bottom Lip Influence (Float)
       Specifies the influence of the jaw on the inner bottom lip with mouth lock disabled.
    Locked Influence (Float)
       Specifies the influence of the jaw on both lips of locked mouth.
    Secondary Influence Falloff (Float)
       Specifies the factor by which influence fades away with each successive lip loop (for bottom lip loops the blend moves away from inner bottom lip to full jaw influence).
    Make Secondary Jaw Controls (Boolean)
       Adds stretching and target control bones to the jaw.

 ..
 Teeth Settings